emirtom/memora_docs/Use Cases/Retrieval Augmented Generation.md

 - **Enhanced Performance**: By retrieving only the most relevant information before generating a response, RAG reduces the burden on the generation model.
 This can lead to faster and more efficient responses, particularly when dealing with large datasets.

 ## How Does RAG Work?
-// TODO add a picture and explain more

 ![RAG IMAGE](../assets/rag.png)

 Let’s explore how RAG functions in practice, step by step.
 We’ll look at how you can set up a basic RAG system using Memora to manage information retrieval effectively.

-### Get Your API Key and Create a Project

-TODO

-We will also be using OpenAI's Python SDK for this demo as we need an LLM model for the generation component.
-You can take a look at their [Quickstart](https://platform.openai.com/docs/quickstart) guide to get your OpenAI API key and its Python SDK.

 ### Create a Collection
 Memora uses collections to store data.
 We will create a simple collection with an additional field for storing the sentences.
-For more options in collection, you can check "API Ref".
-TODO
+For more options in collection, you can check the API reference.

 ```python
 from memorapy import Memora